Murray Grigor

 William Alexander Murray Grigor OBE (born 1939) is a Scottish film-maker, writer, artist, exhibition curator and amateur architect who has served as director of the Edinburgh International Film Festival.
 He has made over 50 films with a focus on arts and architecture.

 Early life

 Grigor was born in 1939 in Inverness, and graduated from St Andrews University.
 He started his career as a film editor at the BBC which he left in 1967 to become director of the Edinburgh International Film Festival.
-He married, in 1968, Barbara Grigor, née Sternschein, a teacher of French and German, film maker, exhibition curator, and chairman of the Scottish Sculpture Trust with whom he had two daughters, Sarah, b 1970 and Phoebe, b 1972.
+In 1968, he married Barbara Grigor, née Sternschein, a teacher of French and German, film maker, exhibition curator, and chairman of the Scottish Sculpture Trust with whom he had two daughters, Sarah, b 1970 and Phoebe, b 1972.
 Barbara Grigor died in 1994.
 Grigor married Carol Colburn Grigor née Colburn in 2011.